Azure-Samples/load-testing-restricted-public-access/projects/web-app-auth/README.md

 #### Deploying the load testing infrastructure

-Once the infrastructure is deployed, you can deploy the load testing infrastructure, using the following arguments:
+Once the infrastructure and the services are deployed, you can deploy the load testing infrastructure, using the following arguments:

 ```bash
     vscode ➜ /workspace $ ./projects/web-app-auth/scripts/load-testing-tool.sh  -a deploytest -c ./projects/web-app-auth/configuration/.default.env